Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 {.is-warning}

 If the dealer chooses to drop out, then the player to their right becomes the dealer for the round.
 If this player then drops out, the player to *their* right becomes the dealer, and so on.

+> Some versions of the game allow a player who is *forced out* to barter with one of the players who decided to play, in order to buy them out of the game and play in their place.
+The minimum amount to be offered when trying to buy a player out should be at least the *hand compensation* value of that player's hand, though room for negotiation is possible.
+{.is-info}

 Once the active players have been determined, then the non-active players place their hands face-down on top of the draw pile, without showing them to any other players.
 The draw pile should then probably be shuffled by one of the non-active players before play begins.